 Is an employer obliged to wait a certain period of time before re-employing an employee who was dismissed for redundancy?

 Once employment has terminated by reason of redundancy, if the economic situation suddenly changes and the employer needs to employ someone, it may re-employ the redundant employee.
 There is no obligation on it to wait a certain period of time before offering re-employment to that individual.
-The employer is under no obligation to offer the redundant employee his or her job back; it is entitled to recruit someone else instead.
+The employer is under no obligation to offer the redundant employee their job back; it is entitled to recruit someone else instead.

 When assessing whether or not there was a genuine redundancy situation for the purposes of the fairness of the dismissal, an employment tribunal will look at the entire period from the start of redundancy consultation until the employee's employment terminates on the ground of redundancy.
 If the employer engages someone else in a particular role shortly after making an employee redundant from that role, this may cast doubt on the genuineness of the redundancy should the employee challenge it by bringing an unfair dismissal claim.
 In these circumstances, the employer would need to demonstrate that the redundancy situation was still subsisting at the time the redundant employee was dismissed and it was only after that date that its economic position changed.

-If the employer does wish to re-employ the redundant employee but also wants to ensure that his or her continuity of employment is broken by the intervening redundancy, there should be a clear calendar-week break (starting on a Sunday) between the termination of one period of employment and the commencement of the new period.
+If the employer does wish to re-employ the redundant employee but also wants to ensure that their continuity of employment is broken by the intervening redundancy, there should be a clear calendar-week break (starting on a Sunday) between the termination of one period of employment and the commencement of the new period.
 Any continuity of service that there might otherwise have been will normally be broken, provided that there has been no agreement between the parties to preserve continuity and the new contract makes clear that it is a new period of employment.
 To err on the side of caution, a minimum two-week break in service would be advisable.